Coding1/C-Software-Projects/README.md

 Project Titles Include

->Travel gas mileage calculator application
->Digital lunch menu application
->Bank checking & savings account balance applicaiton
+a).
+Travel gas mileage calculator application b).
+Digital lunch menu application c).
+Bank checking & savings account balance applicaiton

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.